The power of a vast vocabulary shouldn’t be underestimated.

 With that knowledge, we could assume that he meant something like To become a fully developed individual, you need to get around your sense of “I”.
 The task still seems daunting, but at least you can understand it more clearly.
 In many books, the authors themselves explain what they do while using certain terms (usually you can find them in an index or a glossary).
 If you want to learn more about how to better understand expository works, I highly recommend reading How to Read a Book.

 9. Read the best essays in any given language

-Around half of the books I consume take form of an audiobook.
-If you don’t have enough time to read a paper book, you can put on your headphones and seamlessly enjoy the greatest works of literature while lying down, exercising, travelling or commuting.
+Around half of the books I consume, take the form of an audiobook.
+If you don’t have enough time to read a paper book, you can put on your headphones and seamlessly enjoy the greatest works of literature while lying down, exercising, traveling, or commuting.

 It’s good to attack your lexical headquarters from as many angles as possible.
-And with apps like Audipo you can listen to your materials twice as fast.
+And with apps like Audio, you can listen to your materials twice as fast.

 11. Read poetry

 Poets are the ultimate word sculptors, for in their trade there’s no room for verbiage.
 Poetry expands not only your vocabulary but also your heart and soul.
 Don’t miss out on it.
 Some of the greatest actors learn and recite new poems all the time.
 Anthony Hopkins, for example, tries to learn a new poem every week.
 Reading out loud truly opens up the melody and poignancy of the language.
 That’s why the Koran is being recited to create an ecstatic effect among the listeners.
 That’s also why Persians have a thousand-year-old tradition of sung poetry.

 12. Learn other languages to understand your own

 Learning words in Spanish helped me to understand some of the English words better.
 Right now I plan to read Joyce’s Dubliners in English first, and then read it in a Spanish paperback to improve my abilities in both languages.